Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Background

-Several methods (e.g. \citet{Anitescu97,Hurmuzlu1994,Glocker1995}) calculate $\Impulse$ as the solution to a system of algebraic equations.
-In some of these models, all impacts are resolved simultaneously.
-For instance, \citet{Glocker1995} and \citet{Anitescu97} solve for an impulse $\Impulse$ which both prevents penetration and satisfies the (linear) Coulomb friction cone constraint only at the \textit{end} of them impact; this is equivalent to the continuous time evolution \eqref{eq:DiscreteConfigurationUpdate}--\eqref{eq:EndConeConstraint} for $\Delta t = 0$.
-We particularly note that a velocity-based complementarity condition is enforced by this approach:
+This casting of multiple, simultaneous impacts as a single LCP is a significant computational advantage, as only one, solvable numerical program must be instantiated to calculate the post-impact velocity.
+Furthermore, it is know that solutions to this LCP always dissipate kinetic energy \citep{Anitescu97}.
+However, the constraints embedded in this problem are often violated in real systems with multiple contacts, in particular the so-called velocity-based complementarity \eqref{eq:velocitybasedcomplementarity} formulation of inelasticity \citep{Chatterjee1999}.

-This behavior is often violated in real systems \citep{Chatterjee1999}; for the system in Figure \ref{fig:phone}, this formulation can only generate the symmetric result.
-An alternative approach observed in several algebraic models (e.g. \cite{Ivanov1995,Smith2012,Seghete2014}) is to consider multi-impact as a finite sequence of individual impacts; to summarize this technique, \begin{enumerate} \item Pick a single active contact $i \in \ContactSet_A(\Configuration)$. \item Generate an impulse $\Impulse[i]$, by resolving a single impact at contact $i$, ignoring all other contacts. \item Increment $\Velocity \gets \Velocity + \Mass^{-1}\J[i]^T\Impulse[i]$. \item Terminate and take $\Velocity^+ = \Velocity$ if it is non-impacting ($\Velocity \not \in \ActiveSet(\Configuration)$); otherwise, return to 1. \end{enumerate} Various methods differ in their choice of contact ordering as will as single-impact resolution methodology; furthermore, some methods are only able to guarantee that the process terminates under significant assumptions, e.g. two or less contacts \citep{Seghete2014}.
-We will compare our method to sequences of single impacts resolved using the method of \cite{Anitescu97}.
+An alternative algebraic view of simultaneous impacts that does not require the same velocity-based complementarity constraints is to resolve multi-impact as a sequence of individual impacts, as in \citet{Ivanov1995,Smith2012,Seghete2014}; and many other models.
+To summarize this technique: \begin{enumerate} \item Pick a single active contact $i \in \ContactSet_A(\Configuration)$. \item Resolve a single impact at $i$ with some impulse $\Impulse[i]$, and increment $\Velocity \gets \Velocity + \Mass^{-1}\J[i]^T\Impulse[i]$. \item Terminate and take $\Velocity^+ = \Velocity$ if it is non-colliding ($\Velocity \not \in \ActiveSet(\Configuration)$); otherwise, return to step 1. \end{enumerate} Various methods differ in their choice of contact ordering as well as single-impact resolution, resulting in distinctly different final outcomes to the same initial conditions.
+Some such methods are only able to guarantee that the process terminates under significant assumptions, e.g. two or fewer contacts \citep{Seghete2014}.
+Additionally, such methods by design are unable to directly represent partially-concurrent impacts that occur in real-world systems.
+In \Cref{sec:examples}, sequences of single impacts resolved using \eqref{eq:AnitestcuDiscreteFormulation} will serve as a point of comparison for a new collision law that we develop.
+As each individual impact dissipates kinetic energy, this sequential application will always predict a post-impact velocity with non-increased energy, provided that the termination condition is reached.